ahv15/ProjectProposal/README.md

 ## Methods

 ### Data Preprocessing Methods

+#### Common preprocessing pipeline:
 - Tokenization (NLTK's word_tokenize): For efficient segmentation of complaint text into tokens.
+- Stopword and Duplicate Word Removal: They will be removed using NLTK's built-in stopwords list and Python's set operations.
-- Stemming/Lemmatization (NLTK's PorterStemmer/WordNetLemmatizer): To normalize words and reduce dimensionality.
+- Lemmatization (NLTK's WordNetLemmatizer): To normalize words and reduce dimensionality.
 - Part-of-speech tagging (NLTK's pos_tag function): To identify the grammatical components of each token.

-- Stopword and Duplicate Word Removal: They will be removed using NLTK's built-in stopwords list and Python's set operations.
+#### Approach 1: Gensim Corpus Creation
+- Creation of corpus dictionary using the preprocessed data from the previous step using corpora.dictionary() where word is mapped to integer ID's
+- Use of corpus dictionary created to create bag-of-words representation in the form of (token_id, token_counts) representation where token_ids are queried from the dictionary.
+- Used this approach to train our LDA __unsupervised__ model.

+#### Approach 2: Creating word embeddings using Word2Vec
+- Creates a vector representation in a D dimensional space and similar context words are closer geometrically in the D dimensional hyperspace.
+   - We used the pretrained "word2vec-google-news-300" model that converts a word to 300 dimensionality vectors.
+- A weighted average of each word in an article (customer transcript for our use case) is used to represent the entire article as one 300 dimension vector.
+- Performed Principal Component Analysis to reduce the articles to 2 dimensions only for visualization purposes.
+- Used this approach for our KMeans __unsupervised__ model.

-### Machine Learning Models
+### Machine Learning Models Implemented

+#### Model 1: Latent Dirichlet Allocation (scikit-learn's LDA)
 These supervised models are well-suited for text classification tasks, offering high accuracy and robustness:
 - Support Vector Machine (scikit-learn's SVC)
 - XGBoost (xgboost library)